Gupta-Saurabh0/Gupta-Saurabh0/README.md

 - 👋 Hi, I’m @Gupta-Saurabh0
 - 👀 I’m interested in learning web development
-- 🌱 I’m currently learning mern stack technology
+- 🌱 I’m currently learning front-end technology
-- 💞️ I’m looking to collaborate on API clones
+- 💞️ I’m looking to work as a front-end developer
 - 📫 How to reach me
 link below is my github id.
 github.com/gupta-saurabh0